Angular2Guy/MovieManager/README.md

 ## C4 Architecture Diagrams
 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.

-## Use and use AOT Cache of Project Leyden in the Docker Image
+## Use AOT Cache of Project Leyden in the Docker Image
 The build now creates a AOT cache and uses it in the Docker image.
 The AOT cache can be used to cut the startup time in half.
 The AOT cache is a feature of project [Leyden](https://openjdk.org/projects/leyden/) to shift work at startup time to build time.

 ## Postgresql setup